wp-plugins/wp-declutter/readme.txt

 === Declutter Wordpress ===
 Contributors: solarissmoke
-Tags: declutter, wp_head, generator, meta, shortlink Requires at least: 2.9
+Tags: declutter, wp_head, generator, meta, shortlink, class, body Requires at least: 2.9
-Tested up to: 3.0
+Tested up to: 3.1
 Stable tag: trunk

 This plugin lets you remove some of the default headers, tags and classes that Wordpress inserts into your template by default.